-Non-resident entities without a permanent establishment in Angola who carry out transactions in the territory should appoint a resident legal representative to comply with VAT obligations.
+Non-resident entities without a permanent establishment in Angola who carry out transactions liable to VAT in Angola to private individuals (which cannot self-assess VAT) shall register in Angola and appoint a resident legal representative.
 The legal representative and the non-resident entity are jointly liable to the Angolan Tax Authorities.